 Maths, Physics and Biology make perfect accompaniments to studying Chemistry A level.
+Students not studying Maths A Level, may wish to choose Core Maths as an AS to support this subject.

 A Level Assessment % A Level Other Information Paper 1 Inorganic/ Physical 2 hours 15 mins (100 marks) 15 MCO 37% Extended response in all papers Synoptic assessment across all papers Practical based questions included in all papers Paper 2 Organic/ Analytical 2 hours 15 mins (100 marks) 15 MCO 37% Paper 3 Unified Chemistry 1 hour 30 mins (70 marks) 26%